rotmanguy/rotmanguy.github.io/_pages/cv.md

   * 3 Dean of IE&M Technion Award for excellence.
 * BA in Economics & Management, Technion IIT, 2016.
 Graduated Summa Cum Laude.
 * MSc in Information Management Engineering, Technion IIT, 2018.
 Research in Natural Language Processing under the supervision of Professor Roi Reichart.
 My research focused on a multimodal multilingual model that uses visual features to mediate between different languages.
 Also, I developed Stochastic Optimization algorithms for Deep Learning models.
 Graduated Cum Laude.
-* PhD candidate at the faculty of Industrial Engineering and Management at the Technion IIT, working under the supervision of Professor Roi Reichart, 2019 - Current.
+* PhD candidate at the faculty of Industrial Engineering and Management at the Technion IIT, working under the supervision of Professor Roi Reichart, 2019 - Present.

 Work experience
 ======
-January 2019 – Current
+January 2019 – Present
 Student Data Scientist at Intel.
 Working on Machine Learning classification and regression problems on imbalanced datasets.

 2016 – 2019